kata-containers/www.katacontainers.io/src/pages/blog/kata-community-ptg-updates-april-2025.md

 ## Performance Testing

-When it comes to testing the codebase finding bugs is only one goal, the Kata community also runs tests to check the runtime’s performance.
+When it comes to testing the codebase finding bugs is only one goal.
+The Kata community also runs tests to check the runtime’s performance.
 As Kata is targeted to be a lightweight solution that has a comparable performance to traditional container runtimes, it is crucial to understand if any new change introduces performance degradations.
 However, there are various ways to configure Kata Containers, and the final performance of the software is affected by both the underlying hardware configurations, as well as drivers that are used for things like attaching storage.
 As the community cannot test everything in their CI system, the PTG session provided a great opportunity to revisit the current status and strategy in this area.

 Performance testing in CI environments can get challenging and is certainly a limited option.
 The community set out to keep doing performance tests as part of their test suites, and to also provide the tests and guidance for users to be able to run them locally.
 That allows for testing Kata in configurations that the donated CI infrastructure that the community is using doesn’t have.